Pylons/pyramid/docs/zcml/route.rst

 ``factory``
-  The :term:`dotted Python name` to a function that will generate a :mod:`repoze.bfg` context object when this route matches. e.g. ``mypackage.models.MyFactoryClass``.
+  The :term:`dotted Python name` to a function that will generate a :mod:`pyramid` context object when this route matches. e.g. ``mypackage.models.MyFactoryClass``.
 If this argument is not specified, a default root factory will be used.